Jackson Park (Chicago)

-The parkland was first developed as part of an unrealized 1,000 acre addition to the Chicago park and boulevard system, whose other remnants include Washington Park and Midway Plaisance.
-At the time, it was known as Lake Park, then renamed in 1880 to commemorate Andrew Jackson, the seventh President of the United States.
-While the original aquatic theme of islands and lagoons remains, the grounds have since developed to include boat harbors, playing fields, prairie restoration, a golf course, and 63rd Street Beach.
-The park will also be the site of the Barack Obama Presidential Center.
+The parkland that would become Jackson Park was originally developed as part of an unrealized 1,000 acre addition to the Chicago park and boulevard system, other parts of which include Washington Park and Midway Plaisance.
+Initially called Lake Park, it was renamed in 1880 in honor of Andrew Jackson, the seventh President of the United States.
+The aquatic islands and lagoons have since been developed to include boat harbors, playing fields, prairie restoration, a golf course, and three beaches.
+The park also hosts the Barack Obama Presidential Center and La Rabida Children's Hospital.